SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The first of our museums in Monterey is the fantastic Monterey Museum of Art.
 This art museum is located in downtown Monterey and is dedicated to showing the diversity of not only this area but all of California.

-They also have many traveling exhibits and special events throughout the year.
+This art museum in Monterey also has many traveling exhibits and special events throughout the year.

 Location: 559 Pacific Street

-Hours: Thursday - Sunday from 11 am to 5 pm
+Hours: Thursday through Sunday, from 11 am to 5 pm.
+Closed Thanksgiving and for winter recess

 Admission: Adults 18 years of age or older are $15; Students, active military, and anyone under the age of 18 are free